Table of Contents Hide

 How does dental insurance cover my Invisalign costs?

-Once you get the Dental Insurance, there will be different reimbursement methods.
-Therefore, your insurance policies will make Invisalign payment affordable if they do accept aligners or orthodontics in general.
+Once you get dental Insurance, there will be different reimbursement methods.
+Therefore, your insurance policies will make Invisalign payments affordable if they do accept aligners or orthodontics in general.
 Look how insurance works:

-Coinsurance is the charged percentage of a medical care which you should pay.
+Coinsurance is the charged percentage of medical care that you should pay.
 After you paid your plan’s deductible, now your Dental Insurance plan starts to share your costs.
 This is called coinsurance.
-For example, if the deductible in the health care plan is $1000 and you paid that amount, now you are eligible for coinsurance.
+For example, if the deductible in the health care plan is $1,000 and you paid that amount, now you are eligible for coinsurance.

-Based on the percentages for covered orthodontic service, your insurance plan will pay that amount of money for the dental service.
+Based on the percentages for covered orthodontic services, your insurance plan will pay that amount of money for the dental service.

-Or, if your coinsurance is 70% for your Invisalign service, this time you need to pay 70 percent, equals to $2800 and your insurance plan will pay the other $1200 which is 30%.
+Or, if your coinsurance is 70% for your Invisalign service, this time you need to pay 70 percent, which equals $2,800 and your insurance plan will pay the other $1,200 which is 30%.